KacperJochymek/EngineerProject/README.md

 ## Roles

-Admin is the important role in hole system.
-He can:
+Admin is the most important role in whole system.

-- You can save database with current date,
+- Save database with current date,
 - Add doctor to the system,
-- Change proffesion and delete doctor,
+- Change proffesion and delete doctors,
-- Add post on blog and modify,
+- Add posts on blog and modify it,
-- Add new treatment and price and modify,
+- Add new treatment and price and modify it,
 - View patient visit in system and modify,
-- Analitycal module:
+- Analytical module:
-  - Calculating statistical measures,
+  - Calculate statistical measures,
+  - Generate Charts.
-  - Generate Charts
+  - Generate Tables with filtered data.

 User of the service.

-He can:
-- Access to visits history,
+- Access to history of the visits,
-- Change password, delete account,
+- Change password and delete account,
 - Contact with admin using form,
 - View treatment price, read posts on blog,
 - Choose doctor and make appointment to select one,
 - Fill the questionnaire about quality.

 Receptionist:

 - Contact with admin using form,
 - Check visits and filtrate it,
 - Add doctor working hours,